gohugoio/hugo/content/en/content-management/page-resources.md

 : Sets the value returned in `Title`

 params
-: A map of custom key/values.
+: A map of custom key-value pairs.

 ### Resources metadata example